JCBarry/snapple/README.md

 # Snapple
-A gem to provide one the same nuggets of wisdom attained by drinking Snapple.
+A gem to provide one the same nuggets of wisdom attained by religiously drinking Snapple.

 ## Installation